Teaching Assistant (TA)/Reader Information (MAE)

 • Notification of open application

-• Applicants may select up to (5) undergraduate courses they are interested in for a TAship.
+• Applicants may select up to (5) undergraduate courses they are interested in providing assistance for.

-NOTE: Final TA placement is at the department's discretion and based on department need, not applicant selections.
+NOTE: Final placement is at the department's discretion and based on department need, not applicant selections.

 • Placement Priority

-• The MAE department will place TAs according to the following structure:
+• The MAE department organizes placements according to the following structure:

 First placement: MAE PhD Students